 Administration fees are due monthly in arrears to the Administrator, at a rate of 0.10% per annum calculated on a monthly basis of the month-end NAV of the Fund, subject to a minimum of US\$5,000 per year.
 If the amount calculated is less than the minimum, the difference between that amount and the minimum fee is paid by the Investment Manager.
-Included in accounts payable and accrued expenses at December 31, 2022 are administration fees payable of US\$7,096 (2021: US\$13,317).
+Included in accounts payable and accrued expenses at December 31, 2023 are administration fees payable of US\$15,239 (2022: US\$7,096).

-Trustee fees are due monthly in arrears to the Trustee, at a rate of 0.01% per annum, calculated on a monthly basis of the month-end NAV of the fund, prior to any calculation of Promoter fees, subject to a minimum of US\$1,000 per year, such fees are to be subtracted from the administration fees amount payable to the Administrator.
+Trustee fees are due monthly in arrears to the Trustee, at a rate of 0.01% per annum, calculated on a monthly basis of the month-end NAV of the funds, prior to any calculation of Promoter fees, subject to a minimum of US\$1,000 per year.
+Such fees are to be subtracted from the administration fees amount payable to the Administrator.